jakimowb/bit-flag-renderer/doc/source/usage.rst

    Clouds and shadows according to the Landsat quality assessment (QA) flag layer, visualized with the Bit Flag Renderer panel

+To visualize bit flags of a byte/integer raster layer, select this layer in the QGIS raster layer tree and open the QGIS Layer Styling Panel.
+Then:

-1. Select the Bit Flag Renderer panel
+1. Select the Bit Flag Renderer sub panel

-2. Add the number of Bit Flag parameter you like to show
+2. Add the number of Bit Flag parameter that you like to show or open load a pre-defined scheme of bit flags

-3. Define for each parameter the bit positions and number of different states it is defined for, e.g.
+3. Specify for each parameter (double click) the first bit position and the total number of bit the parameter is using.
+The total number of bits controls the number of possible states a parameter can have per pixel, e.g.

     - '0' for the first bit = 2 flag states
     - '1' for the second bit = 2 flag states